 So here are the steps I took—and I think they could easily apply to any outdoor storage space—whether you have a triple garage or a shed.

-STEP ONE: PURGE
+STEP ONE: PURGE & CLEAN

 Before you start trying to organize your space, you need to know exactly what your are dealing with.
 I decided that we needed to be quite ruthless with our belongings as our square footage was so limited.
-We had already had a yard sale before starting construction, but I still found a good few items that were either nasty from sitting in storage for so long, or just not needed anymore.
+We had already had a yard sale before starting our construction work, but I still found a good few items that were either nasty from sitting in storage for so long, or just not needed anymore.
 I went through all our paint cans and threw out the almost empty ones.
-I also donated any toys that the girls had outgrown.
+I also donated any outdoor toys that the girls had outgrown.

 We have been so impressed with how it has worked out, and surprisingly we have a lot of spare space left on the shelves, which I wasn't expecting.
 My favorite part is that we installed a shelf right next to the outlet, and all the batteries for the lawn and DIY tools can be charged up in one spot.

-As well as shelves, I wanted to have plenty of hooks on the walls to maximize the hanging space.
+As well as shelves, I wanted to have plenty of hooks on the walls to maximize the wall space.
 We started with a few heavy duty utility hooks from Lowes for the lawn tools, and then decided to add a bike hanger for my husband's bike.
 We placed it as high up on the wall as we could, so that there was space underneath on the floor for more storage.

 STEP FOUR: GROUP LIKE WITH LIKE